 This function forcefully terminated the target process.
 Upon a successful call to this function the target process will end execution.
 The Process object will record the target process as having crashed.
-This function will return true on success and false on error.
-Upon an error a subsequent call to getLastError will return details on the error.
+This function returns true on success and false on error.
+Upon an error a subsequent call to getLastError returns details on the error.

+'''

-const ThreadPool &threads() const ThreadPool &threads()
+const ThreadPool &threads() const

+ThreadPool &threads()

+'''